 A.M.
 Best Affirms Rating of Attorneys' Title Insurance Fund Inc

-OLDWICK, N.J. -- A.M.
-Best Co. has affirmed the financial strength rating of A- (Excellent) of Attorneys' Title Insurance Fund Inc (Attorneys' Title) (Orlando, FL).
-The outlook for the rating is stable.
+OLDWICK, N.J. - A.M.
+Best Co. has affirmed the financial strength rating of A- (Excellent) and assigned an issuer credit rating (ICR) of “a-” to Attorneys’ Title Insurance Fund Inc (Attorneys’ Title) (Orlando, FL).
+The outlook for the FSR is stable, and the outlook assigned to the ICR is stable.

-This rating reflects Attorneys' Title's strong capitalization, favorable operating results, long operating history in the Florida title insurance marketplace, strong brand identity and a solid business profile as one of the largest title insurance underwriters in Florida.
+The ratings reflect Attorneys’ Title’s favorable capitalization, long operating history in the Florida title insurance marketplace and a strong brand identity and business profile as one of the largest title insurance underwriters in Florida.

-These positive rating factors are somewhat offset by the company's challenge to manage future economic cycles, inherent risks with managing significant premium growth in recent years and a high geographic concentration.
-The rating outlook is based on Attorneys' Title's strong capitalization, favorable operating earnings and leading market position in Florida.
+These positive rating factors are somewhat offset by the company’s high geographic concentration in Florida with its challenge to manage that state’s current downswing in the real estate cycle.
+The rating outlook is based on Attorneys’ Title’s strong capitalization and leading market position in Florida.